…from Angkor Wat to Zanzibar

 On August 7, 1999, 38 years after successfully completing Sister Mary de la Salle’s third grade geography class, I disembarked at Ushuaia, Tierra del Fuego, Argentina.
 The Land of Fire.

 James Michael Flanagan has flown nearly two million miles to more than 100 countries on six continents, and Antarctica experiencing some 350 UNESCO World Heritage Sites – from Tibet to Timbuktu – along the way.
-Among his numerous travel-related roles, including sharing enrichment lectures and cultural insights, he is the intrepid Director of Adventure Travel for Grand Incentives, Inc. email@example.com
+He holds numerous travel-related roles, including sharing enrichment lectures and cultural insights.
+Email firstname.lastname@example.org

-Postscript: As of November 2010, there are 151 member states that comprise the UNESCO Convention and a total of 911 registered World Heritage Sites.
-Of these, 704 are cultural (man-made), 180 are natural and 27 are mixed sites.
+Note: As of April 2016, there were a total of 1,031 registered World Heritage Sites.
 Ever been to The Statue of Liberty?
 Grand Canyon?
 Yosemite?
 What about the Eiffel Tower?
 Chances are, you’ve already seen more World Heritage Sites than you realized.
 Click here to discover them all.